BernieTelalovic/LIV_constraints_from_HESE_flavour_isotropy/README.md

 # LIV constraints from HESE flavour isotropy

-This repository holds the .csv file containing constraints on LIV operators from the Standard Model Extension, dimensions 2,..., 8, for 68%, 95% and 99% confidence levels.
+This repository is a companion to the pre-print: https://arxiv.org/abs/2503.15468 and holds the .csv file containing constraints on LIV operators from the Standard Model Extension, dimensions 2,..., 8, for 68%, 95% and 99% confidence levels.

 The columns of the resulting tables are:
  - 'd' [int]: the dimension of the operator.
 Takes values 2, ... , 8.